WHAT ARE BOAT TOURS? A GUIDE TO BOAT TOURS IN VERO BEACH

 Points of interest include the Veterans Memorial Island Sanctuary, the Merrell Barber and Alma Lee Loy bridges, Royal Palm Pointe Park, Bethel Creek, Jungle Trail, Round Island and Pelican Island, the nation’s first National Wildlife Refuge as dedicated by President Theodore Roosevelt in 1903.

 It’s time to enjoy the beauty of the Indian River and the Lagoon!

 Look up to see blue skies and lots of birds flying overhead, or below to see mammals and sea life.
 All around, there are sights to see and sounds to hear.

 We hope you’ll share you photos on our social media pages, too!

-Signing up for a boat tour is quick and easy.
-The link to sign up is (INSERT), and be sure to call in advance if you have any questions.
+Signing up for a Vero Beach boat tour is quick and easy.
+Click the button below to book your Indian River Lagoon wildlife boat tour, and be sure to call in advance if you have any questions.
 Our reliable staff can help you decide which time of day is best for you depending on your needs and what you’d like to see.

 Parking is free at the Vero Beach Marina and just steps away from our dock.
 Vero Beach Tackle and Water Sports is located at the southeast end of the Merrill Barber Bridge, right next to the Riverside Café.